jroedel/laminas-sion-model/README.md

 * Simple array-based ORM
 * Support for user suggestions upon the entities, required posterior moderation
 * Automatic reporting on who changed what, when.

+## ORM

+Object Relational Mapping.
+While you should probably take advantage of PHP classes to handle database objects, sometimes **arrays just make more sense**.

+Why does this make my life easier?
+It hides all database code behind the `createEntity` and `updateEntity` functions, it keeps track of who edited what data, and when, allows for easy data problem management (when users inserted legal, but clearly wrong information), and provides code for public users **suggestions** that will later by looked over by moderators.

+### Entities

+Entities are defined in configuration under the `['sion_model']['entities']` key.
+You define a mapping of the entity field names to database column names, tell the ORM what the table is called and how these entities are integrated into the router tree.

+### Getting started

+How to implement a Book database:

+1. Extend the SionModel class, and create a ServiceFactory to build it.

+2. Define your entity configuration in the `module.config.php` referencing the example file `sionmodel.global.php.dist` and properties from `SionModel\Entity\Entity`.

+3. Implement `getBooks()` and `getBook()` using the `fetchSome()` function.

+4. Create a BookForm implementing the `SionForm` class.

+5. Extend the EntityController class, implementing `showAction`, `editAction`, `createAction`, and `indexAction`.
+	(The EntityController is not yet created)

 ## Data problem management